Modernizing enterprise asset management

-Accenture is transforming the way the company tracks and manages hardware, software and non-IT assets globally.
+Accenture is transforming the way the company tracks and manages software, hardware and workplace assets globally.
 This single, integrated solution significantly streamlines the process and helps to manage the life cycle of assets from beginning to end.

 In just one Accenture location alone, the introduction of the mobile application to manage assets through their life cycles reduced time spent resolving location discrepancies by 40 percent, reduced the time to perform asset audits by 50 percent and improved asset issue resolution time by 25 percent.

 When the COVID-19 pandemic set in and Accenture needed to move desktops and other hardware assets to employee homes quickly, our EAM program team was able to take advantage of the work accomplished to date.
 We quickly spun up an ad hoc asset tracking solution onto the ServiceNow platform, made some enhancements to the mobile app to enable check-in and check-out of the assets, as well as developed a way to automate the return-to-office process.
 These capabilities helped other Accenture teams quickly and effectively perform large numbers of equipment moves.

 In terms of software, the management of software publishers that have previously audited Accenture has currently surpassed 67% and will continue to climb.
 The EAM system will provide time-saving reconciliation reports to possibly eliminate or avoid future software audits.